Socio-Sexual Vulnerability & Risk Report

 Developmentally appropriate education and skill-building

-Trauma-informed therapeutic planning
+Trauma-informed planning and readiness sequencing

 Environmental and supervision adjustments

-Diversion-focused and restorative responses where appropriate
+Diversion-informed and restorative responses where appropriate

-Reduction of recidivism through targeted supports
+Reduction of recurrence through targeted, responsive supports

 Contact